 Kwara has always offered an excellent assortment of activities.
-Here’s what’s in store from 1st September 2019:
+Here’s what’s in store:

 Expertly guided game drives- The geography of the Kwara Concession features sprawling grasslands, woodlands, and permanent waterways.
 Drives from camp will provide exciting opportunities to cover a lot of ground and to see a lot of the region’s wildlife!
 Guests will be able to look out for all Big Five – lion, rhino, leopard, elephant, and buffalo.
 Smaller predators in residence include cheetah, hyena, jackal, and wild dog, and there are plenty of other herbivores, such as hippo, giraffe, zebra, impala, sitatunga, and red lechwe.
 The birdlife is impressive too!

 Night drives- As Kwara is located within a private concession, guests will enjoy night-time vehicle safaris.
 Also accompanied by a knowledgeable and experienced guide and tracker, these will showcase some fascinating nocturnal species, not least aardvark, aardwolf, pangolin, and porcupine.

 Walking safaris- Guests will be invited to head out into the concession on foot, for close observation of the smaller life forms here – plants, insects, and birds.